jimhigson/oboe.js-dissertation/main/main.md

 be implemented by allowing resource formats to be added using plugins which would allow programmers to create a progressive interpretation of any resource type.
-As a minimum, a plug-in would require a SAX-like parser and a compiler for some kind of node selection language.
+As a minimum, a plug-in would require a SAX-like parser and a DSL for node selection.

-Oboe stores all JSON nodes that are parsed for the duration of its lifetime so despite being similar to a SAX parser in terms of being progressive, it consumes as much memory as a DOM parser.
+Oboe stores all parsed nodes for the duration of its lifetime so despite being similar to a SAX parser in terms of being progressive, it consumes as much memory as a DOM parser.
 The nodes remain held so that all possible JSONPath expressions may later be